Interaction of light with subwavelength particles: Revealing the physics of the electric dipole moment in the classical scattering problem: Two types of scattered fields

-This separation is further confirmed by Mie theory \cite{Akimov:2024-2} and generalized Lorenz-Mie theory (see Appendix \ref{AppA}) that provide the exact multipole solution for scattering of electromagnetic waves on a spherical particle, following which spherically outgoing parts of the incident fields experience current-free scattering for any polarization, orbital and azimuthal structure.
+This separation is further confirmed by Mie theory that provides the exact multipole solution for scattering of electromagnetic waves on a spherical particle.
+Following it, spherically outgoing parts of the incident fields experience current-free scattering for any polarization and orbital structure \cite{Akimov:2024-2}.

 By interfering, $\vec p^{\rm pl}_{\rm j=0}$ and $\vec p^{\rm pl}_{\rm j\neq0}$ make the resultant electric dipole moment $\vec p^{\rm pl}_{\rm eff}$ resonant and, hence, define all spectral peculiarities in the scattering and absorption cross-sections for deeply subwavelength spheres \cite{Landau:1984,Bohren:1998,Jackson:1999}: